michael-hartmann/libhades/README.rst

 -----------------

 Send bug reports, feature requests and merge requests! libhades is still in development and there are probably a lot of bugs.
-I'm also happy for more unit tests.
+I'm also happy for unit tests.